 Tasty and healthy Greek yogurt tartar sauce is a much better choice than store bought soybean oil sauce.
-Wonderful with any seafood, I often serve it with tuna cakes.
+Wonderful with seafood!
+I often serve it with tuna cakes.

 Tartar sauce is a mayonnaise-based sauce, traditionally served with seafood.
 Apparently, it’s been around since the 19th century.
 I love this sauce, but I actually prefer to make homemade Greek yogurt tartar sauce.